QnarikP/seq2seq/README.md

 - Evaluate on a validation set and save the best model checkpoint.

 During training, batch-level and epoch-level progress is printed to the console.

-## Inference & Translation

-Once the model is trained, you can create a translation script (e.g., `translate.py`) that:
-- Loads the trained model checkpoint.
-- Accepts an English sentence as input.
-- Processes the input and generates a Russian translation token by token until the `<eos>` token is generated or a maximum length is reached.